-While many English speakers may not see a problem, the targets of English Only campaigns find them offensive and threatening.
-Opposing such legislation in his home state of Arizona, Sen. John McCain asked: "Why we would want to pass some kind of initiative that a significant portion of our population considers an assault on their heritage?"
+While many English speakers may not see a problem, those targeted by English Only campaigns of language restrictions find them offensive and threatening.
+Opposing such legislation in his home state of Arizona, Senator John McCain asked: "Why we would want to pass some kind of initiative that a significant portion of our population considers an assault on their heritage?"
 This is a question that English Only proponents have never been able to answer.